One source of truth

 Contradictions stay invisible.

-When a Confluence article, an ADR, and a rule file describe the same decision differently, nobody notices systematically.
+When a wiki page, an ADR, and a rule file describe the same thing differently, nobody notices systematically.
 The first person to trip over it is a reviewer in a concrete PR.
 Too late.

 03